BoldGrid/boldgrid-seo/readme.txt

 = 1.3.3 =
 * Update:       Removing SEO Dashboard from metabox and moving controls to keywords section.
+* Update:       Adding more context to index/follow and canonical controls.

 = 1.3.2 =
 * Update:       Updated status message verbiage for analysis reports.